Table of contents

 Figure 2.
 Progress-monitoring graph of response to a reading intervention.

 When looking at Jaime’s baseline data, notice how the data points form a plateau.
-If his progress continued at this same rate, by the end of the school year, he would be even farther behind his peers and be at even greater risk for future reading problems.
+If his progress continued at this same rate, by the end of the school year, he would be even further behind his peers and be at even greater risk for future reading problems.
 When interpreting the graph in Figure 2, it becomes clear that intensive reading intervention was needed.
 Notice after the intervention began how Jaime’s growth began to climb steeply.
-Although he appeared to be responding positively to intervention, in reality, by the end of second grade, students whose reading ability progresses adequately should be reading approximately 90 words correctly per minute (Good & Kaminski, 2011).
+Although he appeared to be responding positively to the intervention, in reality, by the end of second grade, students whose reading ability progresses adequately should be reading approximately 90 words correctly per minute (Good & Kaminski, 2011).
 Based on this information, Jaime is not likely to reach the level of reading 90 words correctly by the end of second grade and will probably only reach the benchmark expected for a student at the beginning of second grade.
 These assessment data suggest that Jaime’s intervention should be intensified for the remainder of second grade to accelerate his progress further.
 It is also likely that Jaime will need to continue receiving intervention into third grade, and progress monitoring can determine, along with other assessment information, when his oral reading fluency improves to the point where intervention may be changed, reduced, or even discontinued.
 You may wonder how the intervention team would determine whether Jaime is progressing at an adequate pace when he is in third grade.
 Team members would continue to monitor Jaime’s progress and check to make sure his growth line shows that he will meet benchmark at the end of third grade (i.e., correctly reading approximately 100 words per minute; Good & Kaminski, 2011).
 If his slope shows a lack of adequate progress, his teachers can revisit the need for intervention to ensure that Jaime does not fall behind again.

 Some schools monitor their students’ progress using computer-adapted assessments, which involve students responding to test items delivered on a computer.
 Computer-adapted assessments are designed to deliver specific test items to students, and then adapt the number and difficulty of items administered according to how students respond (Mitchell, Truckenmiller, & Petscher, 2015).
 Computer-adapted assessments are increasing in popularity in schools, in part, because they do not require a lot of time or effort to administer and score, but they do require schools to have an adequate technology infrastructure.
 The reasoning behind using these assessments is similar to other literacy screeners and progress-monitoring assessments—to provide effective instruction and intervention to meet all students’ needs (Mitchell et al., 2014).